ckeditor/ckeditor5/docs/installation/getting-started/basic-api.md

 <info-box hint>
 **Quick recap**

-In the {@link installation/getting-started/installing-plugins last tutorial} you have explored our features and learned how to add them to your editor.
+In the {@link installation/getting-started/installing-plugins last tutorial} you have explored available features and learned how to add them to your editor.
 This article shows the basic API which you can use for the interaction with the editor.
 </info-box>

 Each CKEditor 5 **build** provides a different **editor class** that handles the creation of editor instances: